naferx/akka-stream-checkpoint/docs/src/main/paradox/introduction.md

 as there is no clear way of understanding what is backpressuring and what's not.

 Whilst Akka Streams doesn't currently provide a comprehensive solution to these issues, it exposes a low-level API that allows to perform custom actions when _push_ and _pull_ signals are sent to a stage.
+This library leverages this API.
-For more details on this, check out this section of the [Akka Streams](akka-docs:/scala/stream/stream-customize.html) documentation.
+For more details on this, check out [this section](akka-docs:/stream/stream-customize.html) of the Akka Streams documentation.

 ## What this library does

-_Akka Streams Checkpoint_ is attempt to overcome the two challenges above.
+_Akka Streams Checkpoint_ attempts to overcome the two challenges above.
 It allows to create generic, pass-through stages that can be placed at meaningful points in your pipeline.
-A checkpoint will record

 ### Throughput
 Throughput is the measurement of how many events are processed by your pipeline in a unit of time.
 Because of non-linearity,